Tilde: International Phonetic Alphabet

+Although not formally part of the IPA, a tilde may be placed between two letters to indicate variation or alternation.
+For example, could indicate that the sounds are in free variation or alternate depending on context, region or speaker.

 Letter extension

 In Estonian, the symbol õ stands for the close-mid back unrounded vowel, and it is considered an independent letter.

 Other uses

 Some languages and alphabets use the tilde for other purposes, such as: